kuzinniko/DiscordBot/README.md

 # DiscordBot
-Update in 2022: this is a bot i made a year ago it is an automoderater that will block rascist people from the discord group
+Update in 2022: this is a bot i made a year ago it is an automoderator that will block rascist people from the discord group